sruthi-kasturi/Machine_learning/README.md

 ---

 ## 📝 Credits
-This repository is inspired by the **Udemy course**: *"Learn how to use NumPy, Pandas, Seaborn, Matplotlib, Plotly, Scikit-Learn, Machine Learning, TensorFlow, and more!"* by **Jose Portilla**.
+This repository is inspired by the **Udemy course**: *"Learn how to use NumPy, Pandas, Seaborn, Matplotlib, Plotly, Scikit-Learn, Machine Learning, TensorFlow, and more!"* by **Jose Portilla, Pierian Training**.
 However, the code implementations and explanations are my own.